AI in Design & Marketing

 2. Voice and Face Personalisation

-We are already seeing the regeneration of almost similar voices of celebrities.
-With growing times, through AI voice synthesis and facial generation, brands could generate custom avatars that feel like familiar personalities or influencers, fine-tuned to a target segment's preferences.
+We are already seeing the regeneration of nearly identical voices among celebrities.
+With growing times, through AI voice synthesis and facial generation, brands can create custom avatars that resemble familiar personalities or influencers, fine-tuned to meet the preferences of a target segment.

 Ethical concerns?
 Absolutely.
 But with opt-in and disclosure, this can become a powerful bridge between automation and connection.